shaunmahony/chip-seq-tutorial/index.md

 |![](src/tutorials/chip/meme1.png)|
 |<small>**Running MEME** on length-filtered FASTA sequences from the previous step.
 Note that **Options configuration** is set to `Advanced` and **Check reverse complement** is set to `Yes`.</small>|

 `MEME` generates a number of outputs.
-The most interesting is HTML Report.
+The most interesting is the HTML Report.
 It shows that MEME discovers the expected `TTACCCG` motif at high frequency in the sequences:

 |         |
 |---------|